joosthof/swb-gif-generator/README.md

 Open `config.json` in any text editor (Notepad is fine).

-## ⚙️ Step 1 — Configure

-Open `config.json` and fill in the fields:

 - `save_folder` — folder containing your `.metro` saves
 - `output_file` — name of the GIF to generate
 - `fps` — frames per second of the GIF